Reduce Work Truck Battery Worries and Engine Idling With Chassis Power

 Constant engine idling increases fuel costs and takes a toll on Tier 4-compliant diesel truck engines.
 Chassis Power reduces the need to idle, so fleet managers spend less time and money on fuel and engine maintenance.

-The more a diesel engine idles, the more frequently the diesel particulate filter must be regenerated, which increases truck downtime and affects productivity.
+The more a diesel engine idles, the more often the diesel particulate filter must be regenerated.
+This increases downtime and affects productivity.
 Turning off the truck engine minimizes the risk of downtime and saves fuel — for a significant impact on the bottom line.

 Power tools and maintain battery life